 The cost of bamboo flooring will vary based on a number of factors including the size and thickness of the material, it’s quality, how it was manufactured, where it was manufactured, the quality and thickness of the wear layer if it has one, as well as any treatments that are applied to it during its development.
 You also have to factor in installation costs, as well as the price of any materials, adhesives, or underlayment layers that will be required.
 Remember, too, that there are several different forms of bamboo flooring, each with its own cost profile and installation techniques.

-- Solid Bamboo Flooring Price: $1.50 - $5.00 per square foot (material only)
+- Solid bamboo flooring prices: $1.50 to $5.00 per square foot (material only)

 Horizontal bamboo is made when stalks of the material are sliced into thin slats and then pressed together, flat, laying one atop another.
 The result is a material that has fewer joint lines, but more natural bamboo characteristics.